Ross Wallace: Post-playing career

+In December 2023, he returned to Fleetwood Town as first-team coach.

 Personal life

 Early in his football career, Wallace developed a reputation for taking off his shirt after scoring a goal.
 After his sending off against Hull City on 28 October 2006, Wallace said he would stop taking off his shirt and learn from his mistake.
-In response, manager Keane said he has no sympathy for Wallace, but decided against "crucify him" and hope the player learned his lesson.
-However after scoring his first goal in the Premier League, he took off his shirt once again and was booked as a result.
-After the match, Wallace, once again, apologised and promised not to do it again, but doesn't regret his actions.
-He, nevertheless, acknowledged of facing a fine from manager Keane.
-Two years later, Wallace, once again, was sent–off for taking off his shirt after celebrating a goal against Birmingham City, which turned to be a winning goal, in a 2–1 win on 25 April 2009 and was suspended for one match.
+In response, manager Keane said he had no sympathy for Wallace, but decided not to "crucify him" and hope the player learned his lesson.
+After scoring his first goal in the Premier League, he took off his shirt once again and was booked as a result.
+After the match, Wallace, once again, apologised and promised not to do it again, but did not express regret over his actions.
+He acknowledged of facing a fine from manager Keane.
+Two years later, Wallace was again sent–off for taking off his shirt after celebrating a goal against Birmingham City, which turned to be a winning goal, in a 2–1 win on 25 April 2009 and was suspended for one match.

-In October 2013, Wallace became a victim of Death hoax when a Twitter users tweeted that he died in a car crash.
-Four months later, Wallace spoke in the interview about the tweet for the first time and was bemusement about, as well as, the acknowledgment use of social media.
+In October 2013, Wallace became a victim of a death hoax when Twitter users tweeted that he died in a car crash.
+Four months later, Wallace spoke in an interview about the tweet for the first time, saying "It was just a lot of rubbish, I don’t know what happened there".